 The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the ownership of adjoining vineyards, with fruit from the boundary row shared between the neighbours.
-As with most Kurtz Family Vineyard wines, Boundary Row wines are held back and released 3-4 years after vintage.

-Alcohol: 15.5% | pH: 3.58 | Acidity: 5.8 g/L
+Alcohol: 15.5% | pH: 3.57 | Acidity: 5.9 g/L

 Food Match: Boundary Row GSM is a great match with grilled, pan-fried or roasted meats, game birds, rich poultry and other full-flavoured dishes.

 DOWNLOAD TASTING NOTE PDF2016 Boundary Row Grenache Shiraz Mataro